mattcen/2024-11-three-django-apps-in-a-trenchcoat/script.md

 preferences, walking distance, and activity capacity.

 The first step was to create a _Star Trek: Survival_ website, which we also created in Django.
-We then began to come up with a list of activities we wanted, as well as appropriate Star Trek-themed backstory for each of them, and a list of which parts of Scouts Australia's award scheme could be signed off upon activity completion.
+The Program team compiled a list of 18 individual activities for the 2022 event, with 18 additional activities added to the 2024 event.

+Each activity was published online, and included an immersive Trek-themed narrative a list of "I can..." skill-based statements that facilitate Scouts Australia's award scheme components, ready for peer-review and presentation back in their Scout Groups post-event.

 Then into STS[^STS] website, we added the Brownsea and RadioActiv8 Django applications, and mapped these into the STS website's various models.